Netcracker/qubership-opensearch/docs/public/monitoring.md

 ![Dashboard](/docs/public/images/opensearch-indices_overview.png)

-* `Indices information` - The number of documents for each index and its size in bytes in descending order of size values presented as a table.
+* `Indices` - The number of documents for each index and its size in bytes in descending order of size values presented as a table.

-**Indices**
+**Indices Information**

 ![Dashboard](/docs/public/images/opensearch-indices.png)